tantinlala/hale-hub/README.md

 # Hale Hub: A home automation server
-Hale means home in Hawaiian
+### Hale means home in Hawaiian!
 ## Summary
-This repository provides the following functionality via a RESTful API (I've set up my iPhone to make these requests via Apple shortcuts)
+This web application allows you to do the following from electronic devices such as your computer or your iPhone:
 - Turn radio-controlled outlet switches on and off
-- Enable and disable automations (see below)
 - Request current temperature and humidity readings from multiple rooms

-The following automations are also available:
+The following automations can also be turned on or off from your electronic device:
-- Turn outlets (e.g. light switches) on at sundown and off at time of your choosing
+- Automatically have one of your outlets turn on at sundown (e.g. a light switch)
+- Automatically have that same outlet turn off before your bedtime
-- Send an IFTTT notification to your phone if the humidity or temperature in any room is outside of your comfort zone
+- Automatically send an IFTTT notification to your phone if the humidity or temperature in any room is outside your comfort zone

 In addition, a frontend is available that plots temperature and humidity over the last 12 hours over time for multiple rooms